gnolang/gno/examples/gno.land/r/demo/banktest/README.md

-This means that calls to functions defined within this package are encapsulated within this "data realm", where the data is mutated based on transactions that can potentially cross many realm and non-realm packge boundaries (in the call stack).
+This means that calls to functions defined within this package are encapsulated within this "data realm", where the data is mutated based on transactions that can potentially cross many realm and non-realm Package boundaries (in the call stack).

 ```go
 // Deposit will take the coins (to the realm's pkgaddr) or return them to user.